biosustain/guidelines/guidelines.md

 Privileged roles such as _Contributor_ and _Owner_ enable for all kinds of operations.
 Including the **modification** and the **deletion** of existing resources.

 Assigning these roles poses a risk to the integrity of the platform.

-Users should be provided with the least privileged role which still fulfills the requirements.

 Role _Contributor without deletes_ mitigates the risks, but does not protect against **modifications**.